 Sophie Michell's introduction in her book 'Baking Without Sugar', says 'About two years ago, I was diagnosed with insulin resistance and was told I was pre-diabetic'.
 But Sophie set to and wrote this lovely recipe book where she replaces sugar with Xylitol or Stevia.

-This is a Gifted Sponsored post and contains an affiliate link
+This is a Gifted Sponsored post.

 Baking Without Sugar Book Review